Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 Lake

-The movement of water in a river is called flow.
+The movement of water in a river is called a current.

-Depending on the course of the river, there are:
+Depending on the flow of the river there are:

-If you swim along the river, then the right bank will be on the right, and the left bank on the left.
+If you swim with the flow of a river, then the right bank will be on the right, and the left bank will be on the left

 right bank